 Ahi tuna is high in protein, low in fat, technically healthy, and very easy to cook.
 Learn the secret to preparing tuna to cut off the fishy taste and pull out the Umami flavor for a sesame-crusted seared tuna steak.
 It may seem fancy like the dinner for holidays, date nights, and special occasions, but honestly, it’s very easy, simple, and tasty, and both best parts, ahi tuna and authentic!
 Japanese Teriyaki sauce is a ridiculously savory combination!
 Only the effort you may need is to make Teriyaki sauce and Japanese citrus chili paste in advance.

-Here is an easy Asian salad dressing (or can be a savory dipping sauce) which packed with umami flavor: this tasty Miso or sesame Dressing is absolutely perfect for an all-purpose dressing: combine miso paste with honey and toasted sesame oil, oh, yum!
+Here is an easy Asian salad dressing (or can be a savory dipping sauce) which packed with umami flavor: this tasty Miso or sesame Dressing is perfect for an all-purpose dressing: combine miso paste with honey and toasted sesame oil, oh, yum!
 It works wonders on salads, grilled chicken, or drizzled on fish or bowl meals.